elchericito/prive-docs/managing-subscriptions/editing-subscriptions-for-your-subscribers.md

 <figure><img src="../.gitbook/assets/Screen Shot 2022-11-08 at 10.31.21 AM.png" alt=""><figcaption></figcaption></figure>

-When the subscriber has completed the update with Shopify payments, the Prive system will update the subscription contract.
+When the subscriber has completed the update with Shopify payments, the Recurly Commercesystem will update the subscription contract.

 <figure><img src="../.gitbook/assets/ezgif.com-gif-maker.gif" alt=""><figcaption></figcaption></figure>